davidhu3141/Stafla/README.md

 2. As the blockquote said, I don't want to cause any invasion of Stackedit's right.

-3. This project uses Mathjax.js, hightlight.js, jQuery
+3. This project imports Mathjax.js, Hightlight.js to render texts.